chinamike65/hugo-tuolesi/content/book3/book3en.md

 However, beings in the three evil realms are always suffering, starving, and fearful, and beings in the heavenly realm are always enjoying themselves.
 It is difficult for these beings to realise renunciation.
 The thought of renunciation may never even cross their minds.

 In the Saha world, although the people of the Northern continent have great fortune, they are relatively stupid and not suitable for ordination.
-Among the other three continents, only those of us in the southern Jambuvidpa continent can generate renunciation and obtain the most extraordinary precepts and virtues.
+Among the other three continents, only those of us in the southern Jambudvipa continent can generate renunciation and obtain the most extraordinary precepts and virtues.

 In addition, the bodhicitta aim necessary for becoming a Buddha is also most powerful in our precious human body.
 Therefore, Nagarjuna Bodhisattva said in the Book of Disciples: